polkadot-evm/frontier/frame/dynamic-fee/README.md

 # Dynamic fee pallet

-The dynamic fee pallet allows a Substrate blockchain with Frontier to simulate the functionality of Ethereum dynamic fee adjustment.
+The dynamic fee pallet allows a Substrate blockchain with Tokfin to simulate the functionality of Ethereum dynamic fee adjustment.

 ## Overview